RecallGraph/RecallGraph/README.md

 ![Logo](assets/Rg-1-bg.jpg)

 # RecallGraph - A versioning data store for time-variant graph data.
 RecallGraph is a _versioned-graph_ data store - it retains all changes that its data (vertices and edges) have gone through to reach their current state.
 It supports _point-in-time_ graph traversals, letting the user query any past state of the graph just as easily as the present.

 It is a [Foxx Microservice](https://www.arangodb.com/why-arangodb/foxx/) for [ArangoDB](https://www.arangodb.com/) that features _VCS-like_ semantics in many parts of its interface, and is backed by a transactional event tracker.
-It is currently being developed and tested on ArangoDB v3.5 and v3.6, with support for v3.7 in the pipeline.
+It is currently being developed and tested on ArangoDB v3.6, with support for v3.7 in the pipeline.

 ---